whiteside-daniel/zohocrm-mcpserver/README.md

    docker pull whiteside1992daniel/zohocrm-mcpserver:m3
    ```
 2. **Verify the Image (Optional)**

+   You can verify the application was downloaded if you're not sure it was successful.
    ```bash
    docker images | grep whiteside1992daniel/zohocrm-mcpserver
    ```

 ### Step 2: Configure Claude Desktop

 Now you need to make a modification to your Claude config file to tell Claude how to connect to the MCP Server.
+This is relatively simple once you find the file.
 1. **Locate Claude Desktop Config File**
 You can open Claude Desktop and go to Preferences -> Developer -> Edit Config.
 This should open the file `claude_desktop_config.js`.

 2. **Add MCP Server Configuration**

-   Edit the `claude_desktop_config.json` file in a code or text editor and add the following configurations:
+   Edit the `claude_desktop_config.json` file in a code or text editor and add the following configurations to enable the MCP server connection:
    ```json
    {
      "mcpServers": {